HL7/davinci-deqm/input/pagecontent/datax.md

 ### Provenance

 Note that the use of the [X-Provenance header data]({{site.data.fhir.path}}provenance.html#header) with data that establishes provenance being submitted/collected **SHOULD** be supported.
-This provides the capability for associating the provider with the data submitted through the $submit-data and $collect-data transactions described above.
+This provides the capability for associating the provider with the data submitted through the data submittion interaction and the $collect-data transaction described above.
 If the X-Provenance header is used it should be consistent with the `reporter` element in the DEQM Data Exchange MeasureReport Profile.

 <br />